tgcyak/IT537-2024-Assignment-1/README.md

 You are responsible for creating github repo landing page as much as possible.
 You can find the demo below made by me.

-- You must use at line 2 flexboxes.
+- You must use at least 2 flexboxes.
-- You must use at line 1 grid.
+- You must use at least 1 grid.
 - Responsive design is not necessary.
 Design can be made according to the laptop screen.
 - Pure css is compulsary.
 Tailwind is not accepted.
 - You can find the icons in https://lucide.dev/